 Through specially-drafted agreements, these municipal/agricultural partnerships provide an avenue for municipal water treatment plants to achieve their clean water discharge requirements by investing in conservation practices on nearby farms.

-Thanks for these creative agreements, cities may be able to avoid making costly upgrades to their water treatment plants, and usually can achieve compliance at less cost.
+Thanks to these creative agreements, cities may be able to avoid making costly upgrades to their water treatment plants, and usually can achieve compliance at less cost.
 The benefits are not just economic.
 Relationships form between urban and rural citizens; improved water quality helps many drinking water utilities; and farm conservation practices often improve wildlife habitat, reduce flooding and improve the farm's bottom line.

-With funding from the Walton Family Foundation, we secured five of these partnerships in Iowa in 2020 and 2021, and more on the horizon in other states.
+With funding from the Walton Family Foundation, we facilitate these partnerships in Iowa, Wisconsin, and Illinois.

 This guide breaks down the process into five clear steps, with examples to follow for each step.
 Focus your efforts on each step and the overwhelming concept will be more manageable: Identify the issue and project area; Develop your watershed plan; Cultivate partnerships; Engage the public; Establish your credits.